 Overview

 Every second, an injury changes a life.
 Whether it’s a fall, a vehicle crash, or firearm-related harm, preventable injuries remain one of the leading causes of death and disability.
 But they don’t have to be.
-Injury prevention isn’t just about awareness-it’s about action.
-At Cape Fear Valley, we don’t wait for emergencies to happen; we work to stop them before they begin.
-Through evidence-based education, community partnerships, and innovative safety programs, we empower individuals, families, and organizations to make informed choices that save lives.
-Because safety isn’t a privilege-it’s a responsibility we all share.
+Injury prevention is not just about awareness; it’s about action.
+At Cape Fear Valley, we are continuously working to stop them before they begin.
+Through evidence-based education, community partnerships, and innovative safety programs, we educate individuals, families, and organizations on how to make informed choices that save lives.
+Because safety is never guaranteed, we must be intentional about preventing harm.

 Fire Safety & Prevention